Qbizinc/airflow-presto/airflow_presto/README.md

 ## Parameters overview

-`task_id`  - Required for airflow dags
+`task_id`  - Required for airflow dags -- task name.
-`region_name` - aws configuration
+`region_name` - aws region short name, e.g. _us-west-2_.
-`aws_access_key_id` - aws configuration
-`aws_secret_access_key` - aws configuration
-`cluster` - The name or ARN of you ecs cluster
+`cluster` - The name or ARN of you ECS cluster.
-`count` - How many worker nodes you would like to launch `group` - A group name to easily identify all related nodes.
-However you would like to logically group `launchType` - 'EC2'|'FARGATE'  The example uses fargate `networkConfiguration` - a dictionary for network configuration:
+`count` - How many nodes you would like to launch.
+`group` - A group name to easily identify all related nodes -- however you would like to logically group.
+This tag is used to identify nodes started by the operator, when stopping the nodes.
+`launchType` - 'EC2'|'FARGATE'  The example uses fargate.
+`networkConfiguration` - a dictionary for network configuration:

 - `awsvpcConfiguration`